 Also, because small business owners are part of the community, they must be more responsive to the desires and opinions of their neighbors, who are also their employees and customers.
 This was how Adam Smith meant for his concept of enlightened self-interest to work.
 Because in capitalism, the sphere of ownership is removed from the spheres of workers and customers, the capitalist owners have much less need to be responsive to their customers or their employees.
 Thus, enlightened self-interest, one of the checks on business that Adam Smith insisted must be in place (government regulation being the other), is weakened in the capitalist system.

 If a society can ensure that there are no structural impediments to anyone operating his or her own business, then the spheres of ownership, labor, and customers are not separated and people can interact in harmony.
 This is free enterprise and it requires the will of people to actively and continually be involved in their communities and their governments and resist the anti-free enterprise forces of totalitarianism and capitalism (a system highly compatible with totalitarianism).
-We do get the society for which we work.
+We will get the society for which we work.